onitake/kanjirecog/README.md

 Released under the GNU Public License v3 (see LICENSE).
 Some icon files are taken from the Android SDK and are licensed under the Apache 2.0 license.
-Stroke order data is licensed under the Creative Commons Attribution-Share Alike 3.0 License.
+Stroke order data is licensed under the Creative Commons Attribution-Share Alike 3.0 license.

 ## Trying it out